aidswidjaja/study/roadmap.md

 <label class="label label-blue">Awaiting upload</label> – It has been finished locally but is yet to be uploaded to the website.

 <label class="label label-green">Complete</label> – The topic/chapter has been finished.
-It won't be used on the Roadmap as it is substituted by the cheched checkbox, but you'll find it on individual pages.
+It won't be used on the Roadmap as it is substituted by the checked checkbox, but you'll find it on individual pages.

 *Last updated: 2 October 2019*